-Cloudera Data Platform (CDP) Private Cloud requires hardware for a dedicated OpenShift Container Platform (OCP) cluster.
-An OpenShift cluster consists of several master nodes for managing OpenShift and many worker nodes for running your application on CDP.
+Cloudera on premises requires hardware for a dedicated OpenShift Container Platform (OCP) cluster.
+An OpenShift cluster consists of several master nodes for managing OpenShift and many worker nodes for running your application on Cloudera.

 The sizing of the OpenShift cluster depends on: